pietroglyph/ftc265/README.md

 slamera.setOdometryInfo(cameraToRobot, encoderMeasurementCovariance);

-slamra.setPose(startingPose); // Useful if your robot doesn't start at the field-relative origin
+slamera.setPose(startingPose); // Useful if your robot doesn't start at the field-relative origin

 // Now we can grab our last received pose.
 The camera automatically starts with the app. while (true) {